 - If you’re feeling frustrated during a particularly stressful day, take a break: go for a walk, or take a few slow, deep breaths.

-- Find a diabetes support group in your area, or chat with other members of the Diabetes Care Community.
+- Find a diabetes support group in your area or find an online community

 - Be kind to yourself, and remember to praise yourself for managing your diabetes.
 Being compassionate to yourself can involve any number of activities, some as simple as sitting down to listen to a favourite song, enjoying a cup of your favourite tea or coffee, reading a good book or magazine article, taking a nice leisurely stroll or simply taking a warm blanket or large towel from a dryer and embracing yourself with it.